AITO M7: Specifications

 The second generation M7 is available with both range-extender and full-electric powertrains.
-All versions use a 227 kW Huawei DriveONE permanent magnet synchronous motor on the rear axle, and use Huawei Giant Whale battery packs supplied by CATL.
+All versions use a 227 kW Huawei DriveONE permanent magnet synchronous motor on the rear axle, and use Huawei's Jujing battery packs supplied by CATL.

 The range extender version is equipped with a Seres 1.5-liter turbocharged inline-four petrol engine outputting 158 hp.
 All-wheel drive models are equipped with an additional 165 kW AC induction motor on the front axle, for a total of 526 hp.
 It is available with either a 37 kWh LFP pack with a CLTC electric range of 175 km, or a 53.4 kWh NMC pack with an electric range of 255 km, and combined range between 1350-1625 km depending on the configuration.

 The pure electric version of the M7 is exclusively available with a 100 kWh NMC pack.
 The rear-wheel drive version has a CLTC range of 710 km, and the AWD version, which adds a 160 kW AC induction motor to the front axle for a total of 519 hp, has a range of 635-660 km.